 - The pressure boosting function allows pump operation to increase system pressure.
 Pump operation shall commence when a low pressure setpoint is reached and operation shall cease once a high pressure setpoint is reached.
 Setpoints shall be user configurable via the HMI.
 The control panel shall accept a 4-20mA pressure transducer input as a feedback reference for operation.

 The Hydra® control panel shall provide the following pump rotation types:

 - The Hydra® control panel shall provide high demand operation above normal volumes.
 The system shall automatically provide standby capacity if a pump faults.

 - The system shall include configurable process alarms.

 - Alarm history and data logging shall be included to record each alarm event, including high liquid level conditions, and the following pump events: start time, stop time, run duration.
 Alarm history and data logging shall store the most recent 250 events.

 - Password protected multilevel HMI screen access shall be employed to prevent unauthorized operation.
 Default HMI access level shall permit home screen monitoring.
 Operator HMI access level shall permit operation selection and status and alarm log monitoring.
 Supervisory HMI access level shall permit lower level access as well as system settings access.

-- Communication protocols shall include Modbus RTU and Modbus TCP, for remote monitoring and control of pump station.
+- Communication protocols for BMS remote monitoring and control shall include:

 - The panel shall be built by a UL 508A approved control systems manufacturer (See Water, Inc. or approved equal) and 100% tested at the factory prior to shipping.